Ecdosis/Psef/README.md

 All functionality provided by the original server code is replaced by equivalent functionality in Javascript.
 So the services in an ecdosis website only provide get and set functions.
 Since a Psef archive is read-only, no setting is required.
-This simplifaction is only possible because Psef archives use Ecdosis services exclusively, which are written for this purpose.
+This simplification is only possible because Psef archives use Ecdosis services exclusively, which are written for this purpose.
 As a result Psef *will not work* with arbitrary websites.
 External resources are also saved within the archive